robbk-ai/ai-implemenation-portfolio/email-automation/README.md

 - Ability to analyze a common workflow (email)
 - Use AI to design a **repeatable, documented process**
 - Focus on **time savings and productivity**, not just “playing with AI”

-It’s exactly the kind of solution an AI Implementation Specialist would roll out for a team or client.
+- This approach can be rolled out to any team or client looking to reduce communication overhead.